 Years later in the summer of 2008, I met the man that would quickly become my fiancé, let's call him Boyfriend #2.
-We met in the most romantic way - it was practically love at first sight and things moved quickly.
-I had no doubt in my mind that he was “the one.”
-Within 6 months we were engaged, moved in and had started building a home and life together.
-He was an incredible person, and though we had the best intentions I learned in that relationship that sometimes two great people don't make for a great relationship.
+We met in the most romantically - it was practically love at first sight, and things moved quickly.
+I did not doubt in my mind that he was “the one.”
+Within six months we were engaged, moved in and had started building a home and life together.
+He was an incredible person, and though we had the best intentions, I learned in that relationship that sometimes two great people don't make for a great relationship.
 Our relationship could have been viewed as highly "passionate," but in reality, our personalities and values were in constant conflict, and we had both let jealousy and insecurities take over.
 The relationship felt oppressive, and I felt like I had completely lost myself.

-In the summer of 2010, after teaching for 5 years, I started my first business, a small daycare.
-A few short months later Boyfriend #2 got a job offer in the Middle East and decided for the both of us that we would be going.
-Yet, even as I went along with the motions, in my gut, I couldn't really see myself moving abroad again especially since things between us weren't solid.
+In the summer of 2010, after teaching for five years, I started my first business, a small daycare.
+A few short months later Boyfriend #2 got a job offer abroad and decided for the both of us that we would be going.
+Even as I went along with the motions, in my gut, I couldn't see myself moving abroad again especially since things between us weren't stable.

 I will always remember the evening I left, the experience felt completely out of body.
-Once I decided to leave, I called up a girlfriend and we went back to our home to pack a suitcase.
-I felt I couldn't even begin to think about everything I had to do - where would I live, what would people think, how could I start over again...
-I just knew I had to separate and give us some time apart.
-All the while, I had this little voice telling me, “It’s going to be ok, you can do this.”
+Once I decided to leave, I called up a girlfriend, and we went back to our home to pack a suitcase.
+I felt I couldn't even begin to think about everything I had to do - where would I live, what would people think, how could I start over again, etc. I just knew I had to separate and give us some time apart.
+All the while, I had this little voice telling me, “It’s going to be ok.
+You can do this.”

 But I promised myself that this time, I would do things very differently.
 Above all, I committed to myself that would maintain my dignity no matter what.
-Through my previous experience, I intuitively understood the "breakup process" and knew the things I had to do to move on in a healthy way.
+Through my previous experience, I intuitively understood the "breakup process" and knew the things I had to do to move on healthily.
 I also knew from experience, that my heart would heal and I would meet someone else to love.

 After giving myself permission to simply survive and get through the first few weeks of this drastic change, I immediately got to work and did everything in my power to heal and grow from this experience.

-I could not have been luckier that one week before the breakup I had signed up to pursue my passion for yoga by taking my yoga teacher training at Yoga Therapy Toronto.
-It's so interesting to me now to think that shortly after the breakup, I tried to convince the school that I needed to defer my program because I was too heartbroken to do yoga.
-My teachers (a beautiful wife and husband team) encouraged me to stay in the program and told me that this was the best thing I could be doing for myself.
-They were so right.
+I could not have been luckier that one week before the breakup I had signed up to pursue my passion for yoga by taking my yoga teacher training.
+It's amusing to me now to think that shortly after the breakup, I tried to convince the school that I needed to defer my program because I was too heartbroken to do yoga.
+My teachers (a beautiful wife and husband team) encouraged me to stay in the program and told me that this was the best thing I could be doing for myself, and they were so right.
 I immersed myself in my yoga and meditation studies and worked through all my emotions.

 Looking back now, that year - 2011 - was the most challenging I've ever experienced but also one of the most transformative.
 Years later, I have so much gratitude for that year of healing and transformation.